noperator/spindrift/README.md

 "source":   "Surfline"
 ```

-Note that this was developed with a 1440 x 900 px display in mind.
-If you need to make any display adjustments, you may do so in `check-forecast.go, `launch.sh`, and `style.css`.
+Note that this was developed with a 1440 × 900 px display in mind.
+If you need to make any display adjustments, you may do so in `check-forecast.go`, `launch.sh`, and `style.css`.

 ### Usage